H3G joins T-Mobile Austria in telco auction appeal

 Hutchison's H3G, the smallest of Austria's three carriers, came off worst in the 4G spectrum sale that also re-auctioned frequencies already in use, winning none of the most valuable 800 megahertz spectrum.

-T-Mobile and H3G are appealing to the country's highest constitutional and administrative courts to order a re-run of the auction, arguing that the conditions were designed to maximise profits and endangered competition.
+T-Mobile and H3G are appealing to the country's highest constitutional and administrative courts to order a re-run of the auction, arguing that the conditions were designed to maximize profits and endangered competition.

 Each of the three parties was allowed to bid for up to 50 percent of the spectrum on sale, leading to the risk that one could have been shut out completely - although the regulator says it would never have allowed that to happen.